Álex Palou: 2025

+2026

+Palou's pole-sitting car at Road America in 2026.

+Palou had another strong start to 2026, winning the first four out of eight rounds at St. Petersburg, Barber, Long Beach and Detroit.
+From the Indy Road Course to Road America, he won five-straight poles.
+On July 13, he went to the White House to help promote the Freedom 250 Grand Prix along with David Malukas and Felix Rosenqvist.

+President Donald Trump (center) with three drivers involved in the race; from left to right: David Malukas, Palou and Felix Rosenqvist.

+He also won at Nashville and Portland.
+At Milwaukee 1, Palou wrapped up his fifth series title.

 Formula One

 In September 2022, McLaren announced that they had signed Palou to their Testing of Previous Cars program that would see him test the MCL35M, first at the Circuit de Barcelona-Catalunya, and later in October at the Red Bull Ring, both together with Pato O'Ward.
 Palou made his debut in free practice with McLaren at the 2022 United States Grand Prix.
 On his free practice debut, Palou called the F1 car "insane" and "capable of so much".

 On 1 December 2022, McLaren announced Palou as a reserve driver for the 2023 Formula One World Championship.
 He drove the MCL35M during a test at the Hungaroring alongside Oscar Piastri.

 Other racing ventures

+Theodor Jensen driving a Palou Motorsport car at the Red Bull Ring in 2024.

-Palou owns a team in Eurocup-3 series called Palou Motorsport which currently fields six cars: the No. 3 driven by German Lenny Ried, the No. 5 driven by Frenchman Luciano Morano, the No. 6 driven by New Zealander Zack Scoular, the No. 23 driven by Brazilian Alceu Feldmann Neto, the No. 26 driven by Brit Isaac Barashi and the No. 48 driven by American James Egozi.
+Palou owns a team in Eurocup-3 series called Palou Motorsport which currently fields four cars: the No. 16 driven by Filipina Bianca Bustamante, the No. 27 driven by Brazilian Heitor Dall'Agnol, the No. 33 driven by Frenchman Rafaël Pérard, and the No. 48 driven by American James Egozi.
 Palou Motorsport got three podiums in its debut season in 2023, all of them courtesy of Javier Sagrera.
 In 2025, the team won three races over the course of the Eurocup-3 Spanish Winter Championship and the main championship.
 All of those race wins were obtained by Egozi.

+Palou's No.2 Chip Ganassi Racing Cadillac V-Series.R at the 2024 24 Hours of Le Mans.

 Palou competed in the 2025 12 Hours of Sebring with Meyer Shank Racing in the GTP class.